Setting the Pitching Rubber

-When a half inch becomes two feet…
+When a half inch becomes two feet.

-ELEVATION: The elevation of the pitching rubber is measured with respect to the elevation of home plate.
-When someone says the mound is ten inches tall It means that the surface of the pitching rubber is exactly ten inches higher than the surface of the home plate.
-Most infields have a slope from the base of the mound down towards the baselines and bases in order to facilitate surface drainage off the infield.
-This will take away some of the height that you will build your mound up to.
+- ELEVATION.
+The elevation of the pitching rubber is measured in respect to the elevation of home plate.
+A mound that is ten inches tall has a pitching rubber surface that is exactly ten inches higher than the surface of home plate.
+Most infields incorporate a slope in order to facilitate drainage from the infield.
+This will reduce the height of your soil mound.

-DISTANCE: When the rule book lists the pitching distance for a ballfield, it is describing the distance from the apex of home plate to the front center of the pitching rubber.
+- DISTANCE.
+When the rule book lists the pitching distance for a ballfield, it is describing the distance from the apex of home plate to the front center of the pitching rubber.
 By the way, that is the apex of the white portion of home plate, not the black portion.
 This distance should always be measured using a steel tape when possible.
 Fiberglass tapes can stretch considerably over distance thereby threatening the accuracy of the measurement.

-SQUARE: Once the pitching distance is correct, then checking to make sure the rubber is square to home plate is the next critical measurement and alignment.
-On the pitching rubber scribe a line with a pencil or pen marking the centerline of the pitching rubber.
-Then, run a very tight string line from the apex of home plate to the center of second base.
-Pop the string three to five times to get an idea where the line is settling on average.
-Ideally, the string will fall on to the center line drawn on the rubber each time.
+- SQUARE.
+Once the pitching distance is correct, checking to make sure the rubber is square to home plate is the next critical measurement.
+On the pitching rubber, find the center and mark it with a pencil or pen.
+Then, run a very taut string line from the apex of home plate to the center of second base.
+Pop the string three to five times to see where the line settles.
+Ideally, the string will fall on the center line of the pitching rubber.

 Measure the distance from the front square corner of home plate to the front of the pitcher’s rubber at the 8-½” mark you made earlier.
-Repeat this measurement on the other side, from the opposite corner of home plate to front of the pitcher’s rubber.
-These two measurements should be the same when home plate is square to the pitching rubber.
+Repeat this measurement on the other side, from the opposite corner of home plate to the front of the pitcher’s rubber.
+These measurements should be the same when home plate is square to the pitching rubber.